zZHorizonZz/clerk-java-sdk/README.md

+> [!IMPORTANT]
+> This repository is currently read-only.
+Clerk has released a official java sdk which should be used instead of this.
+[Official SDK](https://github.com/clerk/clerk-sdk-java)

 # Clerk - Java - SDK (Unofficial)

 This SDK is an unofficial Java implementation for interacting with Clerk services.
 It is important to note that this SDK